authelia/authelia/docs/content/en/configuration/methods/files.md

 {{ end }}
 ```

-##### hasPrefix
+##### hasSuffix

-The `hasPrefix` function is a test function which checks if one string is prefixed with another string.
+The `hasSuffix` function is a test function which checks if one string is suffixed with another string.

 Example: